 Year 7 entrants in ICHK can opt to pursue our Kingston Chinese Programme (KCP).
 This programme is designed as a continuation of the primary Chinese programme in our partner primary, Kingston International School.
 The KCP runs from Year 7 to 11.
 It is an accelerated programme towards higher Chinese language and culture fluency levels and places prerequisite demands on existing language competence.
 Classes will run every day, 5 periods per week, instead of 3, as for other language courses.
-Those extra 2 periods consist of one period taken from another subject, and one Curriculum X period.
+Those extra 2 periods will come from Free Learning and Curriculum X periods.
 The KCP assumes a higher commitment to the language on the part of the students in school and some degree of support at home.